Ozymandyaz/JellySync/README.md

 DEST_APIKEY = 'ccccbbbbeeejjjjssssuuuaaaaiidkkdd'
 DEST_URLBASE = 'http://192.168.1.100:8099/'

-# do not forget the trailing slash
+# Do not forget the trailing slash

-## if you have a custom path, or a reverse proxy, do not forget /emby/ or /jelly/
+## If you have a custom path, or a reverse proxy, do not forget /jellyfin/
 ```

 ---

 ## Using
 ```
-python3 APImain.py
+python3 jellysync.py
-Option Argument : (only one file can be used at a time, one run to a file, then one run from a file)
-NOTE: Files have NOT been tested and may not work in this version If setting up new usrs on the Destination, you may set a default with new-user-password
+Option Argument : (only one file can be used at a time, one run to a file, then one run from a file) If setting up new usrs on the Destination, you may set a default with new-user-password
 			--tofile [file]     run the script saving viewed statuses to a file instead of sending them to destination server --fromfile [file]       run the script with a file as source server and send viewed statuses to destination server --new-user-pw "change-your-password-9efde123"
 ```

-### users
+### Users
-the script will get user list from Source,
+the script will get user list from Source:

 ```
-[user@computer JellySync]$ python3 APImain.py
+[user@computer JellySync]$ python3 jellysync.py
 no file specified, will run from source server to destination server Source has 5 Users
 George (1 / 5) : 95fththh2440a9138013619732e46